 Before my husband leaves for deployments I get a spark of creativity to ease the deployment onto the children.
 I have done the deployment wall, fully decorated with a map of “where daddy is in the world.”
 It has since collected dust so this year I wanted to do something different to engage the kids.

 Along with the boxes, this year my husband and I worked on a deployment board game with 180 spaces to the end.
-Yes, it was a daunting site to see 180 empty spaces, filled with the days gone that hubby would not be around, but because we made it look like a Super Mario game, our kids were thrilled to play.
+Yes, it was a daunting site to see 180 empty spaces, filled with the days gone that hubby would not be around but because we made it look like a Super Mario game, our kids were thrilled to play.
 My husband was Mario, so naturally our son picked Luigi, Mario’s main sidekick.
 My daughter picked Princess Peach and I became Yoshi.
-Every morning the kids come down and move the stickers one more space and at the end of each 7-day block, I give them a special treat, usually a hershey kiss from the glass daddy jar.
+Every morning the kids would come down and move the sticker one more space and at the end of each 7-day block, I give them a special treat, usually a hershey kiss from the glass daddy jar.